-The state of California recently passed a new alimony tax law that eliminates the ability to list spousal support as a deductible expense for the payer on federal income taxes.
-Recipients of alimony also will not be able to report the payments as taxable income.
+The IRS code was modified effective January 1, 2019 which now eliminates the ability to list spousal support as a deductible expense for the payer on federal income taxes.
+Recipients of alimony are also no longer obligated to report the payments as taxable income.
 The new law will apply to all alimony payments made under post-2018 agreements.
 With the new alimony tax law in mind, some couples in California are changing their divorce plans.
 Some are changing their alimony demands while others are proceeding with help from family lawyers.

 What Is the New Alimony Tax Law?

-As of January 1st, 2019, California’s new tax law changed the way couples must list alimony payments on their federal tax forms.
-The previous law stated that alimony payments were tax-deductible for the payer and taxable income for the recipient.
+As of January 1st, 2019, the new tax law changed the way couples must treat the payment or receipt of alimony.
+Under the previous law, alimony payments were tax-deductible to the payer and taxable income to the recipient.
 Now, this is no longer the case.
-The new law eliminates the ability to deduct alimony payments, meaning payers will no longer benefit from listing alimony as a tax responsibility deduction.
+The new law eliminates the ability to deduct alimony payments, meaning payers will no longer benefit from listing alimony as a tax deduction.
 It also reverses the rule that recipients must list alimony as earned taxable income.

 How Will the Tax Law Affect Your Divorce?